🇺🇸 English (US) 🇬🇧 English (UK) 🇸🇪 Svenska 🇩🇪 Deutsch 🇫🇷 Français 🇪🇸 Español 🇳🇱 Nederlands

 Beef

 The ribeye is the steak that converted most people to medium rare.
 Cut from the upper rib section, it carries heavy marbling all the way through the muscle, which keeps it juicy at higher temperatures than leaner steaks.
 Most cooks settle between 54 and 57 °C (129–135 °F), where the fat has fully rendered but the meat is still warm-pink at the center.
+Thicker cuts from the same primal behave differently — see prime rib.

 Rare